 This is not how Hashem deals with the other nations of the world.
 In the case of a non-Jew, he is held accountable for the negative deeds that he intends to perform, but receives no reward for the good deeds that he did not manage to carry out.

 In his discourse, the Ohr Hachaim also puts an emphasis on a Jew’s ability to do teshuva which as I’ve explained elsewhere does not follow even the spiritual rules of creation; it completely supersedes the whole system.
+The Jewish People merit such “supernatural” abilities on account of the Torah and mitzvos that they perform which enable their prayers to be answered in a special way (Rabbi Chaim of Voloshzin, Nefesh HaChaim).

 2. A segula represents our special connection to Hashem and Torah